 While the novel coronavirus-caused illness is generally a mild disease in kids (many of whom don’t even show symptoms), young adults, and even some middle-aged people, in older folks and those with underlying conditions it can be disastrous and even fatal.
 Over 2.2 million people have died from COVID-19 worldwide as of early February 2021.

-For all these reasons, there is interest in pursuing novel treatment options including via small trials during the outbreak and stem cells have garnered quite a bit of attention here.
+For all these reasons, there is interest in pursuing novel treatment options including via small trials during the outbreak and stem cells as well as other cellular therapies have garnered quite a bit of attention here.

-As of this update in early March, I am still somewhat skeptical about the utility of stem cells for COVID-19 but we’ll see how things look as more data accumulate.
+As of this update in late June, I am still somewhat skeptical about the utility of stem cells for COVID-19 but we’ll see how things look as more data accumulate.

 Here are my past posts on this topic.

 What do you think of the promise of stem cells for the novel coronavirus?
-Can cells such as MSCs battle the cytokine storm associated with COVID-19?
+Can cells such as MSCs battle the cytokine storm associated with COVID?
 Have other positive effects?
 What about risks?